 It’s true what they say about patience being a virtue.
-Just as I was beginning to forfeit the last tortured remnants of my soul, HR emailed me a link to the company swag store and invited me to choose anything I want valued at $35 or less.
+Just as I was beginning to forfeit the last tortured remnants of my soul, HR emailed me a link to the company swag store and invited me to choose anything I wanted valued at $35 or less.
 I was even awarded a certificate of achievement which, presumably, would not have been given to me had I achieved nothing.

 Is it true that the nature of work today necessarily means I am paid less than the value of my labor?
 Yes.
 Is it true that working as an alienated wage slave brought me to the brink of neurosis and mental instability?
 Sure.
 But it’s also true that the double-walled vacuum-insulated build of this thermos can keep drinks hot or cold the entire day.